 Electronics suppliers and distributors are constantly seeking a new competitive edge, with the disruption of 2020, buyers are accelerating and expanding their expectations faster than prior years, which will leave organizations that can’t match this pace in the dust.

 “We need to find other ways to repurpose people and redefine how they engage with the customer.
 The only thing I’m absolutely dead certain of, is that going forward, it’s not going to work the way it used to.”– Michael Knight, President, TTI Semiconductor Group

 The new age of digital customer engagement requires an approach that focuses on the elements that sales teams need to stand out from the pack.
 Intelligent and timely quote response, historical pricing data, and part intelligence to mitigate risk are all rising trends that meet the needs of a fiercely competitive industry.

 Supplyframe CPQ is a purpose-built solution for the electronics industry, leveraging the power of our Design-to-Source Intelligence Network to provide real-time intelligence and unparalleled access to historical pricing and market data.

 A streamlined solution with powerful automation, one that defines an intelligent future for quote response.
-To learn more, sign up to be a CPQ Insider today and be among the first to receive exclusive news and updates on the future of configure, price, quote solutions.
+To learn more, Discover how Supplyframe’s purpose-built CPQ solution can help.